Hunting

 Bushmeat snaring

 Bushmeat snaring is a widespread hunting method in Sub-Saharan Africa.
 Public landscapes in this part of the world are often devoid of larger wild animals due to bushmeat hunting.
-Which is so bad in some places, that mammals – even…
+This is so bad in some places that mammals – even…

 Bushmen hunting techniques in Namibia

-In earlier times, the Ju/:hoansi bushmen of North-East Namibia employed four distinct traditional techniques for hunting animals.
-These techniques have remained unchanged over time, as even in the present day (in 2023), the Ju/:hoansi continue to eschew the use of…
+In earlier times, the Ju//hoansi Khoi-san (Bushmen) of North-East Namibia employed four distinct traditional techniques for hunting animals.
+These techniques have remained unchanged, as even today (in 2023), the Ju//hoansi continue to eschew the use of firearms, sticking to their…

 Determining wind direction in savannas

-Determining wind direction is an absolutely necessity when on a hunt or trail in Southern African wilderness areas.
-Besides being constantly aware of the wind direction, also the own relation to the sun has to be checked all the time….
+Determining wind direction is necessary when on a hunt or trail in Southern African wilderness areas.
+Besides being constantly aware of the direction of the wind, the relationship to the sun has to be checked all the time.
+Only when…

 Dormouse trapping in southern Slovenia